Fredonia State University of New York

 A comprehensive exam is required before completion of the program.
 This exam can be taken anytime after earning 27 credits, including six core credits, three credits of music history, and three music theory credits.

 The Master of Education in Music Education program at Kutztown University receives high marks from current students and alum for its scheduling flexibility.
 Kutztown not only allows students to enter the program in any semester but can also complete the music degree online, on-campus, or a combination of the two.
 This flexibility enables professional educators to continue teaching while working on an advanced degree.

 Completing the program provides graduates with the knowledge required to attain teaching certification but not the certificate itself.
 Certain certifying classes must be taken on campus in person.

 A Master of Arts in Music Education is attainable at the University of Hawai’i at Mānoa by following two possible tracks.
 One track, designed for those that have a Bachelor’s in Education, is for those that are already teacher certified.
 The second is ideal for candidates with a music undergrad degree but do not have teaching certification or experience leading a classroom.

-The university’s resources and facilities are exceptional, including a large performance auditorium, 23 practice rooms, a 110 choral room, an orchestra room, and a music library with 21,500 scores and 100 serials.
+The university’s resources and facilities are exceptional, including a large performance auditorium, 23 practice rooms, a 110-seat choral room, an orchestra room, and a music library with 21,500 scores and 100 serials.
 In addition to traditional Western ensembles, they are among the few institutions that offer a wide array of ethnic ensembles.

 University of Missouri